supabase/dbdev/docs/extension_structure.md

 Strings which do not contain whitespace or escape sequences can be written without the surrounding single quotes.

-An example control file looks like this:
+Some examples of valid control file syntax follow:

 ```
 # A boolean value